Viability and Arbitrage under Knightian Uncertainty: Conclusion

 \section{Conclusion}

-This paper studies the economic viability of a given financial market without assuming a common prior of the state space.
-We show that it is possible to understand viability and the absence of arbitrage based on a common notion of ``more'' that is shared by all potential agents of the economy.
+This paper studies economic viability of a given financial market without assuming a probability-space framework.
+We show that it is possible to understand the equivalence of economic viability and the absence of arbitrage on the basis solely of a common order; the order (which is typically quite incomplete) is unanimous in the sense that agents' preferences are monotone with respect to it.
 A given financial market is viable if and only if a \emph{sublinear} pricing functional exists that is consistent with the given asset prices.

-Our paper also shows how the properties of the common order are reflected in expected equilibrium returns.
+The properties of the common order are reflected in expected equilibrium returns.
 When the common order is given by the expected value under some common prior, expected returns under that prior have to be equal in equilibrium, and thus, Fama's Efficient Market Hypothesis results.
 If the common order is determined by the almost sure order under some common prior, we obtain the weak form of the efficient market hypothesis that states that expected returns are equal under some (martingale) measure that shares the same null sets as the common prior.

 In situations of Knightian uncertainty, it might be too demanding to impose a common prior for all agents.
 When Knightian uncertainty is described by a class of priors, it is necessary to replace the linear (martingale) expectation by a sublinear expectation.
 It is then no longer possible to reach the conclusion that expected returns are equal under some probability measure.
 Knightian uncertainty might thus be an explanation for empirical violations of the Efficient Market Hypothesis.
 In particular, there is always a range of economically justifiable arbitrage--free prices.
 In this sense, Knightian uncertainty shares similarities with markets with friction or that are incomplete, but the economic reason for the price indeterminacy is different.